A Theory of Dichotomous Valuation with Applications to Variable Selection: Estimation

 The sequential approach is different from the classical stepwise regression procedure.
-In the sequential approach, we apply weighted averaging to the incremental $v$ from directly nested models.
-The stepwise procedure admits and drops variables based on their significance test; however, the exact significance level cannot be calculated (e.g., Freedman, 1983).
-As a matter of fact, because of the diminishing marginality, variable $i$'s significance tends to become smaller as the size of $\Xi_i^\tau$ increases; consequently, different procedures or starting from different models could lead to different selected models.
-In particular, sequential approaches for the unbiased D-value are designed to soften the first-mover advantage.
-Another drawback of the stepwise procedure is that it heavily relies on a single criterion, such as the $F$-statistic or $t$-statistic.
-On the contrary, if $v$ is a significance measure in the sequential approach, the estimated $\psi[v;\mu]$ converges as the number of random ordering increases; even though $i\in \mathbb{N}$ is subject to selection bias and omitted-variable bias in a single random ordering, these biases partially offset each other in a large number of orderings.
+In the sequential approach, we apply weighted averaging to the conditional performance $\phi^\tau_i$.
+The stepwise procedure admits and drops variables based on their single significance test; however, the exact significance level cannot be calculated (e.g., Freedman, 1983).
+In fact, because of the diminishing marginality, variable $i$'s significance tends to become smaller as the size of $\Xi_i^\tau$ increases; consequently, starting from different models could lead to different selected models.
+In particular, the sequential approach for the unbiased D-value is designed to soften the first-mover advantage.
+Another drawback of the stepwise procedure is that it heavily relies on a single criterion, such as the $F$-statistic or $t$-statistic, in a specific modeling scenario.
+In contrast, in the sequential approach, the weighted conditional performance $\phi^\tau_i$ converges as the number of random orderings increases.
+Even though $i\in \mathbb{N}$ is subject to selection bias and omitted-variable bias in a single random ordering, these biases partially offset each other in the weighted model averaging process.

-\subsection{$\psi[v; \mu[\eta, \mathrm{BN}]]$ and $\tilde \psi[v; \mu[\eta, \mathrm{BN}]]$ with an Unknown $\eta$}
+\subsection{\textit{$\psi[v; \mu[\eta, \mathrm{BN}]]$ and $\tilde \psi[v; \mu[\eta, \mathrm{BN}]]$ with an Unknown $\eta$}}